Sanian-Creations/handy-stuff/README.md

 ## Dir `common-scripts`
 Scripts handy for common actions, like cleaning out a repo to ensure a complete rebuild, etc.
 - `rm-obj-bin.sh` (also `.bat` version) Is as script that will remove any directories named `obj` or `bin` from your current working directory and nested directories.
 This is useful if you want to ensure a complete rebuild.

+## Dir `bookmarks`
+This contains some of the bookmarks that I have found to be useful.
+They are stored in the NETSCAPE-Bookmark-file format.

+To export your own bookmarks using this format (in Firefox, idk about Chrome) you open the bookmarks manager by right clicking the bookmarks bar.
+Then in the "Import and Backup" menu you select "Export Bookmarks to HTML...".
+This will export all your bookmarks to this format.
+To only export a few ones, it's a bit finnicky...
+I usually make a backup, then I delete everything I don't want to export, make the export, and then restore the backup again.

+For the purposes of keeping the commits to this repository sane, I have made a script which will strip all the unnecessary stuff from the file, such as base64 encodings of the icons, and modification dates.
+If you want to update a bookmarks file, first run the script on it like so:

+`python strip_bookmarks_file.py "Coding bookmarks.html"`

+...only *then* commit it to the repo.